 Are you a homeroom mom, PTA parent or a new teacher?
 Read on for everything you need to throw an Epic Classroom Halloween Party!

-From kindergarten to fourth grade, the smoothest Halloween Class Parties follow this timeline:
+From preschool to fourth grade, the smoothest Halloween Class Parties follow this timeline:

 - Set up for the party while kids do an activity at their desks

 - Have kids rotate through game/craft stations (this will take up most of the party)

 - Optional classroom Trick or Treat